skx/overseer/README.md

 Because we don't want to be tied to a specific notification-system results of each test are also posted to the same redis-host, which allows results to be retrieved and transmitted to your preferred notifier.

-You can see more details of the [notification](#notification) later in this document.
+More details about [notifications](#notification) are available later in this document.

 ## Executing Tests

-Executing tests is a two-step process:
+As mentioned already the process of executing the tests is done int two-steps:

-* First of all tests are parsed and inserted into a redis-queue.
+* First of all tests are parsed and inserted into a redis-based queue.
 * Secondly the tests are pulled from that queue and executed.

-This might seem a little convoluted, however it is a great design if you have a lot of tests to be executed because it allows you to deploy multiple workers.
-Instead of having a single host executing all the tests you can can have 10 hosts, each watching the redis-queue pulling jobs, & executing them as they become available.
+This might seem a little convoluted, however it is a great design if you have a lot of tests to be executed, because it allows you to deploy multiple workers.
+Instead of having a single host executing all the tests you can can have 10 hosts, each watching the same redis-queue pulling jobs, & executing them as they become available.

-In short using a central queue allows you to scale out the testing horizontally, ensuring that all the jobs are executed as quickly as they can be.
+In short using a central queue allows you to scale out the testing horizontally.

 To add the jobs to the queue you should run: